pboy0442/pboy0442/README.md

 -->

 - :strawberry: I’m currently working on some new ideas for my Raspberry Pi
-- :eyes: I’m currently learning C#, C++, Python, JavaScript
+- :eyes: I’m currently learning JavaScrip, Python, C#, C++